Ghosts6/FormatFlex/README.md

 # 💻FormatFlex

-today im gonna review python porgrams  that i write with help of python and its model to convert pdf to word and etc, first we hvae pdf_to_wordv1 which is use aspose.words model to convert pdf file in this method we add require def as a convert for simplify our work and with help of that at first we load pdf file then we save it as word,also we provide convert.py which can convert more then one format in fact it can support foramt type like xml pdf word and txt.
+Today, I'm going to review Python programs that I wrote with the help of Python and its libraries to convert files between various formats.
+The repository includes several conversion tools, such as:

+1. **pdf_to_word**: Utilizes the Aspose.Words library to convert PDF files to Word documents.
+This method simplifies our work by defining a `convert` function that loads a PDF file and saves it as a Word document.

+2. **convert_xlsx_to_xml**: Converts Excel files (XLSX format) to XML format, making it easier to work with Excel data in XML-based systems.

+3. **convert.py**: A versatile script that can handle multiple format conversions, including XML, PDF, Word, and TXT.

+Additionally, we have a dedicated program for converting PSD files to PNG format

 # 🖥️Convert excel to xml: